 From an Experience point of view, 83 percent of respondents said that customer experience (CX) and employee experience (EX) investments should have equal priority.
 In fact, 82 percent said that investments in CX and EX should come before AI investments while 80 percent said that their culture and people are the biggest success or failure points.

 “The key to delighted customers is to make AI part of the enterprise DNA, and indigenous to the digital transformation.
-This enables the organisation to be more successful and the employees to be more productive and effective,” said Simon Thomas, global Data and AI lead for Avanade.
+This enables the organization to be more successful and the employees to be more productive and effective,” said Simon Thomas, global Data and AI lead for Avanade.